Research has revealed that 9 in 10 graduates in Ghana do not find jobs within 1 year post-graduation.

 Meanwhile, the Project Lead for “My First Job 2.0”, Joel Kojo Abaka Anaman also underscored the need for fresh graduates to have soft skills, job hunting skills and ICT skills.

-He advised students to explore soft skills before they complete university.
+He concluded by advising students to explore soft skills before they complete university.

 Ghana| Atinkaonline.com| Porcia Oforiwaa